 Accommodation In Sultanahmet

-If you want to eat a Turkish meal in Istanbul, to be honest, you’re best avoiding Sultanahmet for price and quality and going to Taksim or Besiktas where you’ll find better for cheaper.
+If you want to eat a Turkish meal in Istanbul, to be honest, you’re best avoiding Sultanahmet for price and quality and going to Taksim or Besiktas, where you’ll find better for cheaper.

 However, millions of people every year decide to stay in this part of the city.
-Its also quiet at night which could be a plus point for you if you want a good night’s sleep.
-If you choose the wrong hotel in Taksim you could end up next to a nightclub which doesn’t close its doors till the sun has long been up!
+It’s also quiet at night, which could be a plus point for you if you want a good night’s sleep.
+So, if you enjoy peaceful evening strolls while visiting a historic city, this is one of the best places to visit in Istanbul at night.

-- Close to the major historic sights
+- Close to the major historical sights

 - Very traditional

 - Quiet at night